 I’ve also been told if you throw all the boiled bones into a Northern flowing river — not a convenient thing to find in the world — the Black Cat Bone is the first bone to float Southward.
 I don’t think that test works in reverse.

 The supernatural strength the Black Cat Bone gives the holder of the bone the power of invisibility — so you can control and scare people and get information — and you can also resurrect a dead lover.

 Revenge.
 Control.
 Yearning.
 They all sing for The Blues.
-Here’s proof as the impossibly talented Albert Collins performs – ”Black Cat Bone.”
+Albert Collins and Johnny Winter both had big hits with the “Black Cat Bone” number!

 Slide guitar master Roy Rogers — of the John Lee Hooker Band — also gives his Black Cat Bone a scream:

 The Blues is deeply steeped in historic Southern Mysticism, Black Magic and Ritualistic Healing — the Holy Trinity of True American Folklore — and all those cultural totems make The Blues melodies and rhythms pounce into an ethereal manifestation that mere mortals can never quite understand, but can never really forget in the marrow.